Clicky Skip to Content

 • Animal Handling: When a situation occurs where one has to calm down an animal or recognize an animal’s intentions, it can call for a Wisdom check.

-• Medicine: A Wisdom (Medicine) check is called when you have to stabilize a dying person or diagnose an illness.
+• Medicine: A Wisdom (Medicine) check is when you have to stabilize a dying person or diagnose an illness.

 • Survival: A Wisdom (Survival) check lets you follow the tracks, help your group get through frozen wastelands, hunt wild, and predict the weather or other natural hazards.